eldraco/letsbet/README.md

 # Explanation of the Algorithm

-## Input Data
+## Collect Bets and Predictions

-Each participant places a bet and makes predictions for the outcomes of each events.
+Each participant makes a prediction about the outcomes of some events and places a bet, either in beers or money.

+## Calculate the Accuracy of Predictions
-The actual outcomes of the events are provided later, after the predictions are made.
+After the actual results of the events are known, the algorithm calculates how far off each participant’s predictions were from the actual results.
-Participants also choose whether their bets are in money or beers.

-## Calculate Differences

-For each participant, the algorithm calculates how far their predictions are from the actual outcomes.
-This is done by adding up the differences between their guesses and the actual results.
+For each participant, it sums up the differences between their predictions and the actual results.

-## Determine Payouts
+## Determine Weighted Scores

-The more accurate a participant's predictions, the higher their share of the total betting pool.
-If someone guesses perfectly, they get the entire pool.
-Each participant's share is calculated based on how small their prediction error is compared to others.
-Calculate Gains and Losses:
+The algorithm divides each participant’s total difference by the amount they bet.
+This gives a "weighted score" that reflects both the accuracy of their predictions and their confidence (how much they bet).
+Lower weighted scores are better, meaning the participant was both accurate and confident.

+## Distribute the Winnings

+The total pool (of beers or money) is divided among the participants based on their weighted scores.
+Participants with better (lower) scores get a larger share of the pool.

+## Calculate Net Gain or Loss
-After determining each participant's share of the pool, the algorithm calculates whether they gained or lost money (or beers) compared to their original bet.
+For each participant, the algorithm calculates whether they gained or lost compared to what they originally bet.
+Participants with a positive net gain will receive beers or money, while those with a negative net gain will owe beers or money.

 ## Settle Debts

-If some participants lost and others gained, the algorithm figures out who should pay whom to balance everything out.
-It creates a list of instructions for settling these debts.
+Finally, the algorithm figures out who should pay whom.
+It ensures that everyone pays or receives the correct amount, rounding down to whole beers to avoid fractional payments.
+If there are any remaining unpaid or unreceived beers, the algorithm tracks them separately.

 # Example
+- First event: How many meteors will be seen?
+- Second event: How many will explode?

+## Bets
+- Miriam
+  - Predicted 234 and 22.
+Bets 5 beers
+- Duncan
+  - Predicted 554 and 432.
+Bets 5 beers
+- Dominik
-- Participants: Alice and Bob.
+  - Predicted 900 and 233.
+Bets 8 beers

-- Predictions: Alice predicts 50 for the first event and 30 for the second.
-Bob predicts 60 and 20.
+Total Pool: 18 beers

+## Predictions vs. Actual

+- Miriam: Predicted 234 seen, 22 exploded; Actual real value: 1500 seen, 200 exploded
+  - Difference: 1978 total
+  - Weighted Score: 1978 / 5 = 395.6
+- Duncan: Predicted 554 seen, 432 exploded; Actual real value: 1500 seen, 200 exploded
+  - Difference: 1778 total
+  - Weighted Score: 1778 / 5 = 355.6
+- Dominik: Predicted 900 seen, 233 exploded; Actual real value: 1500 seen, 200 exploded
+  - Difference: 600 total
+  - Weighted Score: 600 / 8 = 75

+## Inverse Weighted Scores

+- Miriam: 1 / 395.6 ≈ 0.0025
+- Duncan: 1 / 355.6 ≈ 0.0028
+- Dominik: 1 / 75 ≈ 0.0133

+Total Inverse Weighted Score: 0.0025 + 0.0028 + 0.0133 ≈ 0.0186

+## Payout Distribution

+- Dominik: (0.0133 / 0.0186) * 18 ≈ 12.87 beers (rounded down to 12)
+- Duncan: (0.0028 / 0.0186) * 18 ≈ 2.71 beers (rounded down to 2)
+- Miriam: (0.0025 / 0.0186) * 18 ≈ 2.42 beers (rounded down to 2)

+## Net Gain/Loss

-- Bets: Alice bets 10 beers, Bob bets 5 beers.
+- Dominik: Receives 12 beers, net gain of 4 beers.
-- Actual Results: The actual outcomes are 55 and 25.

-Step-by-Step:
-- Calculate Differences: Alice is off by a total of 10, and Bob is off by a total of 10 as well.
-- Determine Payouts: Since both have equal errors, they split the pool.
-Alice gets 7.5 beers, and Bob gets 7.5 beers.
-- Gains/Losses: Alice gains 7.5 - 10 = -2.5 beers (loss), Bob gains 7.5 - 5 = +2.5 beers (gain).
-- Settle Debts: Alice should give Bob 2.5 beers to balance everything out.
+- Duncan: Owes 3 beers (5 - 2).
+- Miriam: Owes 3 beers (5 - 2).

+## Settlement

+- Dominik receives 2 beers from Miriam and 2 beers from Duncan.